kelvinyelyen/algorithm-sandbox/algorithms/graph/depth_first_search/README.md

 # Depth-First Search (DFS)

 DFS is a graph traversal algorithm used to systematically traverse or search a graph.
 It employs a **stack data structure**, utilizing the Last In, First Out (LIFO) method for data processing and management, alternatively, DFS can be implemented using **recursion**, where the call stack of the programming language serves as the implicit stack.
 In DFS, exploration extends as deeply as possible along a branch before backtracking, resulting in a **depth-first traversal**.
 The total running time for Depth First Search is **θ (V+E)**.
+DFS can also be classified under uninformed search algorithms.
 Graph traversal, pathfinding, cycle detection, topological sorting, connected components, and more are among its applications.

 ![Depth-First Search](https://upload.wikimedia.org/wikipedia/commons/7/7f/Depth-First-Search.gif)